ESC-40031 - Clean & Green Technologies I: Power from above the Earth

 Intended Learning Outcomes

-Explain the development and exploitation of the range of renewable and nuclear energies, and identify the associated technological challenges with reference to current research literature at the forefront of the discipline will be achieved by assessments: 1 2 3
+Detail and discuss the implications of complex issues in the development and exploitation of a range of renewable energy sources and identify the associated technological challenges with reference to current research literature at the forefront of the discipline: 1,2,

 Study hours